MngSebastian/stock-market/README.md

 ## Usage

 run npm start or go to https://stock-market-tau.vercel.app/ (The App is DEPRECATED due to Invalid APi Key) Scroll Down in the README file to see it.
+IMPORTANT Even if this is run locally with a good valid free tier API key from finhubb the Chart will still not work because the candle endpoint has been moved to a Premium tier as can be seen in the documentation: https://finnhub.io/docs/api/stock-candles

 ## Features